Kaelus/Rocky/README.md

    - `sudo nbd-client -N <volume name> localhost /dev/nbd0`
      - (testing is one of volume names)

+4. Switching roles of the Rocky Controller
+   - Once you started the Rocky Controller successfully, you will get a list of commands for you to control the Rocky Controller via ControlUserInterface.
+   - type '2' and enter.
+It will show the current role.
+   - If 'None' then type '1' to switch to 'NonOwner'
+   - If 'NonOwner' then type '2' to switch to 'Owner'
+   - Make sure the role of RockyController to be Owner before generating any I/O

-To disconnect the Rocky Block Device from the Rocky server, `sudo nbd-client -d /dev/nbd0`
+To disconnect the Rocky Block Device from the Rocky Controller, `sudo nbd-client -d /dev/nbd0`
+Note: when you disconnect and try to connect again, it may fail because of "Volume testing is already leased."
+This is because the lease for the underlying foundataionDB volume 'testing' has not been released yet.
+Wait for a minute or so, and try again.

 To remove Rocky Block Device module from the kernel, `sudo modprobe -r nbd`

-## To Test
+## To Test: making file system on the block device

 - `sudo mkfs.ext4 /dev/nbd0`
 - `sudo mount /dev/nbd0 /tmp`